DerekSelander/LOLzwagon/README.md

 /usr/local/lib/libLOLzwagon.dylib
 ```

-Make sure you have write access to this directory otherwise everything else will fail.
+Make sure you have write access to `/usr/local/lib/` otherwise everything below will fail.

-If you load this framework into your process, it will cripple Xcode's Unit Testing! 🎉 Check out the **Integratin** section for more info.
+If you load this framework into your process, it will cripple Xcode's Unit Testing! 🎉 Check out the **Integrating** section for more info.

 ## Testing

-Bundled into the Xcode project is a scheme called **CodeCoverage**.
-Run the unit tests and observe the `XCTest` scenarios.
-The logic in the tests should fail, but OMG, they'll pass!
+Bundled into the Xcode project is a scheme called **CodeCoverage** which includes unit tests.
+Run these unit tests and observe the `XCTest` scenarios.

 ```
 xcodebuild test -project LOLzwagon.xcodeproj -scheme CodeCoverage -enableCodeCoverage YES -destination 'platform=iOS Simulator,OS=12.1,name=iPhone XS'  -sdk iphonesimulator -config Debug
 ```
+The logic in these tests should fail, but OMG, they'll pass!

 ## Integrating

-There are several ways to get this code to run on your 5-year-old CI/CD mac mini and loaded into test builds
+There are several ways to get this code to run on your 5-year-old CI/CD mac mini and loaded into test builds.

 Let's go through some of the ways that you can do this...

 1. Just compile the `LOLzwagon.m` file into your application.
 This is definitely not recommended, since your `git`/`svn`/whatever credentials are tied to your action.
 2. The second to worst idea is to use the **DYLD_INSERT_LIBRARIES** environment variable.
-This environment variable loads a framework into a process before anything else is loaded (while still honoring it's `LC_LOAD_DYLIB` dependencies first).
+This environment variable loads  framework(s) into a process before anything else is loaded (while still honoring it's `LC_LOAD_DYLIB` dependencies first).
 Again, it's still tied to source control (especially if a shared Xcode scheme), so still not a good idea.

 <p align="center">
   <img width="600" src="https://github.com/DerekSelander/LOLzwagon/raw/master/media/scheme.png">